subvisual/guides/best-practices/README.md

 * Don't write code that guesses at future functionality.
 * [Exceptions should be exceptional](http://www.readability.com/~/yichhgvu).
 * [Keep the code simple](http://www.readability.com/~/ko2aqda2).
+* Avoid premature optimizations.
+Get a version 1.0 out there as soon as you can.
+Until you have some users to measure, you're optimizing based on guesses

 Object-Oriented Design
 ----------------------